KITcii/smart-contract-dev-support/patterns/Design Patterns/Replay-Protection Pattern/README.md

 # Replay-Protection Pattern

 ## Context
-Transactions are publicly visible and include payload data that can be reissued by attackers to leverage benefits, for example, to authenticate against a smart contract using a digital signature stored in the payload of a foreign transaction.
+Transactions are publicly visible and include payload data that can be reissued by attackers to leverage benefits, for example, to spend assets on a different distributed ledgers after a hard fork.

 ``Applies to: [X] EOSIO    [X] Ethereum    [] Hyperledger Fabric``